 After1.5Year a got a new job, It was a start-up and within 6 months I proved myself to be in the core team & within a Year I become the CEO of the Company.
 From my childhood I always wanted to be the Leader & winning a task or proving on any task was kind of what I always found.
 This attitude always provoked me to take new challenges & throwing myself in uncomfortable situations become a new normal habit for me.

 This same attitude pushed me to quit the job start from a scratch as a result I Started “onEnergy”with a new challenge 1.5Years back.

 Q2) What was your key driving force to become an entrepreneur?

 It all started with a habit rather I call it a problem.
-I love to throw myself in an uncomfortable situation.
+I love to throw myself in an uncomfortable situations.
 I always knew one can only learn better when she/he is not in a comfortable situation.

 “ I remember in class XII, I used to go for maths tuition.
 Everything has a pro & cons.
-Pro was, The teacher was famous for is teaching and cons was he used to insult students in a full batch if the student fails to solve problem.
+Pro was, The teacher was famous for his teaching and cons was he used to insult students in a full batch if the student fails to solve the problem.
 So in the fear of getting insulted & obviously it’s a very uncomfortable situation I used to rework the sums & chapter twice.
 So that was the source of the thought process.

 Q3) Describe the services that you offer to your customers and in what way they are unique?